telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

           });
       });

-If you define no specific tools, the Editor creates its default set of tools for text formatting.

 ### Specify Custom Tools

-Beside the available built-in tools, the Editor functionality can be extended through custom tools, defined in the `tools` array.
+Apart from the available built-in tools, the Editor functionality can be extended through custom tools that are defined in the `tools` array.

-The example below demonstrates how to add a custom tool button.
+The following example demonstrates how to add a custom tool button.
+To allow styling where `toolName` is the name specified in the custom tool configuration, the custom buttons get a `k-toolName` CSS class.
+The `undo` and `redo` tool names are reserved.

 ###### Example